Breast Revision Surgery to correct Botched Boob Jobs and Implant Complications in Melbourne, Australia

 - Breast Implant Replacement – typically for a modern implant or size change

-- Rippling or Wrinkling – wavy, unnatural skin texture usually on top of breast
+- Rippling or Wrinkling – wavy, unnatural skin texture usually on top of the breast

 - Remove or Replace Ruptured Implants – to remove, rectify and possibly replace an implant

-- Symmastia Surgery – implants too close together crossing the midline (creating a uniboob)
+- Symmastia Surgery – implants too close together crossing the midline, also known as a uniboob

 Types of Breast Implant Revision Surgery

 - In general, explantation is typically more popular with older patients or